-- 1) A passenger who has been denied boarding involuntarily because of events within Air Canada's control will be compensated, in accordance with APPR. - 2) A passenger is not eligible for denied boarding compensation if: - a) the passenger was denied boarding for reasons outside the control or for reasons within Air Canada's control but required for safety purposes, such as when the passenger's aircraft has been substituted with one having lesser capacity because of unexpected maintenance; - b) the passenger is seated in a seat other than that specified on his ticket for the same flight at no extra charge to him; - c) the passenger has been refused transportation in accordance with RULE 75 - REFUSAL TO TRANSPORT; - d) the passenger did not present themselves at check-in or at the gate in accordance with RULE 70 CHECK-IN AND BOARDING TIME LIMITS; or - e) the passenger has been rebooked on another flight by the Carrier as a result of a delay or cancellation on the passenger's arriving flight.
+- 1) A passenger who has been denied boarding involuntarily because of events within Air Canada's control will be compensated, in accordance with APPR. - 2) A passenger is not eligible for denied boarding compensation if: - a) the passenger was denied boarding for reasons outside the control or for reasons within Air Canada's control but required for safety purposes, such as when the passenger's aircraft has been substituted with one having lesser capacity because of unexpected maintenance; - b) the passenger is seated in a seat other than that specified on his ticket for the same flight at no extra charge to him; - c) the passenger has been refused transportation in accordance with RULE 75 REFUSAL TO TRANSPORT; - d) the passenger did not present themselves at check-in or at the gate in accordance with RULE 70 CHECK-IN AND BOARDING TIME LIMITS; or - e) the Carrier rebooked the passenger's connecting flight as a result of a delay affecting the passenger's incoming flight which reduced the minimum connection time needed between flights.